Andrews Injuries in Baseball Course - American Sports Medicine Institute

 State Boards

-This continuing education program has been approved by Alabama Physical Therapy Association for 20 contact hours, Mississippi State Board of Physical Therapy for 20 clinical continuing competence (CC) units, Louisiana Physical Therapy Board for 20 contact hours, American Physical Therapy Association of Tennessee for 20 contact hours and Texas Physical Therapy for 20 contact hours,
+This continuing education program has been approved for 20 contact hours to submit to the Alabama Physical Therapy Association, the Arkansas Physical Therapy Association for 20 contact hours; the Louisiana Physical Therapy Board for 20 contact hours, the Mississippi State Board of Physical Therapy for 20 clinical continuing competence (CC) units, The Ohio Physical Therapy Association for up to 20 CEUs and the Texas Physical Therapy Association for 20 CCUs.

 • Objectives